gitlabhq/gitlab-runner/docs/install/kubernetes.md

 Where:

-- the variables are substituted as above, and in addition
+- The variables are substituted, as above.
 - `<TARGET_FILENAME>` is the name of the certificate file as presented to the Runner containers.
 (For example: `gitlab-hostname.crt`.)

 You then need to provide the secret's name to the GitLab Runner chart.
 Add the following to your `values.yaml`: